 Kuma is a rare service mesh that is not tightly coupled to its workload scheduler.
 This distinguishes it from alternative service meshes like Linkerd and Istio, which only work on Kubernetes.
 Moreover, Kuma supports multi-zone and cloud-agnostic out of the box.

 The Kuma control plane allows us to secure, observe, and manage the microservice network.
 Next to each service instance on Koyeb is an Envoy Proxy.
 These proxies form the data plane, which connects to the Kuma control plane.

 Proxies are configured from the control plane, meaning the hostnames your instances should know for DNS, their retry policies, and more are all communicated to the proxy from the control plane.

 Kuma and Envoy provide us with a great option for private networking, especially because they:

 We built Koyeb to be a secure and powerful serverless platform that is developer-friendly.
 Providing this serverless experience entails running multi-tenant workloads on bare metal servers in a secure and resource-efficient manner.
 Moving from Kubernetes to a customized stack of Nomad, Firecracker, and Kuma enables us to provide the serverless experience we envision for the serverless future.

 You can use Koyeb to host web apps and services, Docker containers, APIs, event-driven functions, cron jobs, and more.
-At the moment, the platform has built-in Docker container deployment and git-driven deployment is on the way!
+The platform has built-in Docker container deployment and also provides git-driven continuous deployment!

 And if you want to help build a serverless cloud service provider and dive deeper into these technologies, we're hiring!